yjg30737/high-performance-lang-comparison/README.md

 <b>Cargo.toml</b> is Rust version of package.json.
 If you want to run Rust script, you should not delete it.

-This is working for only Windows currently.
+This is working for only Windows currently, because commands are running through Windows batch file.